Sanjanadhananjayaa/mslearn-dp100/instructions/03-azureml-designer.md

     ![new-pipeline](images/connection.png)

 3. Select the **Normalize Data** module and view its settings, noting that it requires you to specify the transformation method and the columns to be transformed.
-Then, leaving the transformation as **ZScore**, edit the columns to includes the following column names:
+Then, leaving the transformation as **ZScore**, edit the columns to include the following column names:
     * PlasmaGlucose
     * DiastolicBloodPressure
     * TricepsThickness